 Guess What?!
 I made a list of must-have materials for you.
 You can find this and more in the Resource Library.
 If you don’t already have the password, just sign up below and you’ll get instant access to everything!

 I learn just as much about composition, color, value, etc. when I’m working on a small canvas as I do working on a larger one.
-I can then take what I’ve learned from my small painting and implement it on something else.
-I have found that I learn so much from these little paintings and have gained more confidence in my skills as I’ve started to improve more quickly.
+Then, I can take what I’ve learned from my small painting and implement it on something else.
+I have found that I learn so much from these little paintings and have gained more confidence in my skills as my art started to improve more quickly.

 It Doesn’t Have to Be a Canvas